labeling machine

-Types of Labeling System
+Types of Labeling Systems

 1. Hot Melt Glue Labelers